 Response rate

-Response rate is about the share of responses as a percentage of views.
-It is not uncommon to receive response rates of 8% and 12% in a planning context.
-The response rate tells you something about how engaged the audience is with the consultation.
-The response rate also depends on the ease of accessing the planning consultation.
+A successful consultation doesn't just rely on the number of participants but also on the response rate.
+Your consultation response rate measures the number of participants vs the number of overall visitors to your consultation.
+It is not uncommon to receive response rates of 8% and 12% in a planning context (PAS discussion forum).
+The response rate tells you how engaged the audience is with the consultation.

 Diversity and representativeness